Museum of Fine Arts, Houston

 The Museum of Fine Arts, Houston (MFAH), is an art museum located in the Houston Museum District of Houston, Texas.
-With the recent completion of an eight-year campus redevelopment project, including the opening of the Nancy and Rich Kinder Building in 2020, it is the 12th largest art museum in the world based on square feet of gallery space.
-The permanent collection of the museum spans more than 6,000 years of history with approximately 70,000 works from six continents.
+The permanent collection of the museum spans more than 5,000 years of history with nearly 80,000 works from six continents.
+By gallery space, it is the second-largest art museum in the Americas.
+Following an eight-year campus redevelopment project in the 21st century, the Nancy and Rich Kinder Building opened in 2020.
+In 2023, the museum received over 900,000 visitors, making it the 20th most-visited museum in the United States.

 Facilities

 The MFAH's permanent collection totals nearly 70,000 pieces in over 300000 sqft of exhibition space, placing it among the larger art museums in the United States.
 The museum's collections and programs are housed in nine facilities.
 The Susan and Fayez S. Sarofim Campus encompasses 14 acres including seven of the facilities, with two additional facilities, Bayou Bend and Rienzi (house museums) at off site locations.
 The main public collections and exhibitions are in the Law, Beck, and Kinder buildings.
 The Law and Beck buildings have over 130000 sqft of exhibition space.